Farmhouse/fhp2-drugs-and-daydreams/README.md

 ---

 We stood on the roof, an alcove between the top of the stairwell and the cage-covered tarpaper rooftop of the building’s spacious floors.
-I looked over the edge; taillights and horns blared into the intersection of Houston and Bowery four stories below.
+I looked over the edge; taillights and horns blared into the intersection of Houston and Bowery streets four stories below.
 A garden stretched along the side of the building, buffering the building from the pulse of New York’s Lower East Side.
 Neon signs on the streets below cast liquid tones off of adjacent facades, the buildings and towers of varying heights in every direction made me imagine the view of the city from above, an ocean in the air.

 ‘We’d been looking around the Lower East Side for a building to squat,’ The Captain explained to me while we looked out onto the streets below fluid with movement.
 ‘When we first found the building, we would hop the fence into the garden, then climb their awning and into a second floor window.
 But then we found that we could use a door in the back lot.’